 In my ceramic series, Emoting, I explore the nature of communication by utilizing the structure of the human face.
 Communication between humans is considered to be one of the most important aspects in modern society, however, as technology advances, direct face to face interaction has become seen as unnecessary.
 In this series, I create portrait heads that lack the main indicator of emotion, the eyes.
 These portraits play with the concept of severed communication by giving the viewer only a few visual cues to assume the portrayed emotion.”

-Carrie’s work is featured in our Spring 2019 Group Exhibition.
+Carrie’s work was featured in our Spring 2019 Group Exhibition.